 It's not about what you sell any more, it's what you value and how you show it.

 That's the world your brand lives in.
-It's what we call, The Values Economy
+It's what we call, The Values Economy.

 This year’s Most Trustworthy Brands study confirms that our expectations are high for brands to win us over once again.
-Ten brands did answer the call and are being honored for their ability to build and sustain trust measured against five core values.
+Several brands did answer the call and are being honored for their ability to build and sustain trust measured against five core values.
 Download the report to see the results and analysis.

 Mike Weisman, discusses how companies focusing on the values they demonstrate are bonding with their customers who crave a relationship beyond product.